 The HMRC have a public role in enforcing penalties against companies failing to pay their taxes due on time.
-Never assume because your company has no assets, that creditors do not petition.
+Never assume, because your company has no assets, that creditors do not petition.

 The straightforward answer, yes.

-If your winding-up petition has been advertised in the gazette, then it is likely the bank will make a move.
+If your winding-up petition has been advertised in the Gazette, then it is likely the bank will make a move.

-Dependant on how far along the process your company is, options exist to assist:
+Dependent on how far along the process your company is, options exist to assist:

-Once the winding-up petition process has finalised and approved, the company then is placed into “Compulsory Liquidation”.
+Once the winding-up petition process has been finalised and approved, the company then is placed into “Compulsory Liquidation”.
 Usually, the “Official Receiver” appointed Liquidator of the company.

 The Liquidators Duties?